pubkey/rxdb/docs-src/rx-storage.md

 # RxStorage

 RxDB is not a self contained database.
 Instead the data is stored in an implementation of the [RxStorage interface](https://github.com/pubkey/rxdb/blob/master/src/types/rx-storage.interface.d.ts).
-This allows you to switch out the underlaying data layer, depending on the JavaScript environment and performance requirements.
+This allows you to switch out the underlying data layer, depending on the JavaScript environment and performance requirements.
 For example you can use the PouchDB storage with the SQLite adapter for a capacitor app.
 Or you can use the LokiJS RxStorage with the IndexedDB adapter for a browser based application.
 For Node.js, there are filesystem based adapters.

 ## Implementations